 Between cinnamon rolls, muffins, coffee cakes, and casseroles, we know we’re not alone in thinking holiday breakfast is the meal of the day.
 Yep, even better than the main holiday course — there, we said it!
 Enjoyed with a yummy holiday latte and good company, there’s nothing quite like good food on a cozy holiday morning.
 That said, traditional holiday breakfast foods aren’t always the healthiest.
 In fact, they’re often loaded with sugar and artificial add-ins.
-But fear not, there are so many ways to enjoy a taste of the holidays in a healthy way!
-From healthy muddy buddies to homemade cinnamon rolls to protein-packed casseroles and burritos, we’re treating you to the healthiest and tastiest holiday breakfast ideas that you and the whole family will love.
+But fear not, with a few healthy holiday swaps and a little know-how, there are so many ways to enjoy a taste of the holidays in a healthy way!
+From healthy muddy buddies to homemade cinnamon rolls to cinnamon-spiced blended and baked oats, we’re treating you to the healthiest and tastiest holiday breakfast recipes that you and the whole family will love.

 10 Delicious Healthy Holiday Breakfast Recipe Ideas